Borough of Rossendale: Toponymy

-History and industry
+History

 Rossendale is part of the Forest of Rossendale, which consists of the steep-sided valleys of the River Irwell and its tributaries, which flow from the Pennines southwards to Manchester and cut through the moorland which is characteristic of the area.
 It was given the designation of "forest" in medieval times denoting a hunting reserve.

 The larger settlements grew into market towns, typically through the late Middle Ages.
 Farming and a cottage woollen industry developed during the reign of Henry VIII, but Rossendale's population only really expanded during the period of the Industrial Revolution.
-The population was 16,033 in 1801; in 1901 it had grown to 89,540 (relevant censuses).
+The population of the area that would become the modern borough of Rossendale was 24,136 in 1801; in 1901 it had grown to 89,540.
 Its wet and damp climate are ideally suited to the development of watermills, and later to the mechanisation of the wool and cotton spinning and weaving industries in the 18th and 19th centuries.
 In the middle of the 19th century a felt industry developed, and from this the manufacturing of slippers so that footwear also became a major employer in the area.

 The area became one of the cradles of the Industrial Revolution, and was known as 'The Golden Valley'.
 There was great hardship among working people during this time, but many fortunes were made among the mill-owning classes.
 There was large-scale immigration from Ireland to find work building the railways and in the mills, which led to several instances of serious civil disturbances between the two communities.
 Michael Davitt, the Irish republican leader was among these immigrants, settling in Haslingden, where he received his education after losing an arm at the age of 11 in a mill accident.

 The area is also notable for its quarrying, and Rossendale Flagstone was used widely throughout the country in the 19th century.
 The flagstones in Trafalgar Square in London were quarried in Rossendale.
 Upland farming is still carried out, largely of sheep but also of cattle.
 The history of Rossendale is well documented, largely through the efforts of the historian Chris Aspin, a specialist on the textile industry, and Derek Pilkington, whose efforts led to the preservation of Higher Mill in Helmshore, now Helmshore Mills Textile Museum.

-The Whitworth Doctors were local surgeons and bone setters whose reputation spread far and wide, so that they treated patients from throughout the country, including Princess Elizabeth and the Archbishop of Canterbury.
+The Whitworth Doctors were local surgeons and bone setters in the late 1700s and early 1800s whose reputation spread far and wide, so that they treated patients from throughout the country.
 In 1819 William Hewitt described them as "the most remarkable men of their class that ever appeared in England".

 R.S.
 Ireland (The Real Lancashire Black Pudding Co.) is based near Haslingden; a family-run business of specialist black pudding makers, using only traditional methods and with a recipe dating back to 1879.
-Rawtenstall has Fitzpatricks Herbal Health, this is the last remaining functioning temperance bar in England, that makes and sells its own non-alcoholic drinks, such as sarsaparilla, black beers and blood tonic.
+Rawtenstall has Mr Fitzpatrick's, this is the last remaining functioning temperance bar in England, that makes and sells its own non-alcoholic drinks, such as sarsaparilla, black beers and blood tonic.